DEV SITE .48

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Customs Officers
+Entry / Progression - Customs Officers

-There are many pathways to develop skills towards a career as a customs officer.
+There are many pathways to develop skills towards a career as a Customs Officer.
 Recruitment of Clerical Officers takes place through the Public Appointments Service.

 The minimum entry requirement is Leaving Certificate level.
 There are also a range of competencies which successful candidates are expected to meet.
 Additional education and experience, such as working in an office or a relevant PLC qualification, can be advantageous in meeting these competency requirements.